 Reason #5: Education illustrations help students to Learn Science Concepts Easily

 Illustrations can be a great way to engross science students with interesting concepts.
 The creation of precise and meaningful illustrations can be very effective in the classroom.
 Actions speak louder than words, students look at images of a book before they read the text.
 Yet sometimes little effort goes into making quality educational illustrations.
 Students can be impressed by good illustrations but can be muddled with poor quality ones.

-In the present day world the television, internet and video games occupy the minds of young children.
+In the present-day world, television, internet and video games occupy the minds of young children.
 There is an ever-growing need to produce colourfully illustrated books which can capture the imagination of the children.
 Children are often attracted to brightly coloured images of simple things.
 They heed and respond nicely to books with beautiful images and simple texts.
-Even babies are attracted to books;durable books that are made out cardboard can go a long way in helping your baby learn new things.
+Even babies are attracted to books; durable books that are made out cardboard can go a long way in helping your baby learn new things.
 In this way, the child can easily learn about the world around them.

-Younger children like brilliant colours, tales and repetitive text that emphasizes on familiar objects.
-Books for toddler do not need to have words to make it interesting.
-Wordless books inspire every toddler and aid them to make their own stories and helps rejuvenate their imagination.
+Younger children like brilliant colours, tales and repetitive text that emphasizes familiar objects.
+Books for toddlers do not need to have words to make it interesting.
+Wordless books inspire every toddler and aid them to make their own stories and help rejuvenate their imagination.
 Books similar to this will encourage the children to read them over and over again.

-Pre-schoolers are curious and very much interested to learn things about their surroundings, neighbourhood and school environment.
+Pre-schoolers are curious and very much interested in learning things about their surroundings, neighbourhood and school environment.
 They like a good rhythm and repetitive texts with colourful images.
 Pre-schoolers must have exposure to multiplicity of various types of books with fairy tales, nonfiction and titles that interest them.